 With a content marketing strategy, you have an opportunity to set the tone of your industry and position your business as a thought leader.
 Providing expert opinions and timely news analyses can even earn you media attention.

-Your website is likely the first thing prospective clients will see.
+Your website is likely the first thing prospective customers will see.
 In many ways, it’s the face of your business.
 With more and more business interactions taking place online, regularly updating your website with engaging content is a sure way to strengthen your brand’s online presence.

 Even if your competitors also embrace content marketing, you can differentiate your brand by taking your own unique approach that speaks to a specific niche.
 Surely, there is something that you do better than your competitors.
 What better way to communicate that than with your own branded content?

-10. It provides scalability.
+10. It Provides Scalability

 If you have limited marketing resources, you can start small with a blog and, as it grows, experiment with other varieties of content.
 Over time, a simple blog can evolve into a reputable multimedia platform for branded content.